ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 that can take a number of values, listed below from the lowest level of strictness to the highest:

-- ``IGNORE_ALL``: all issues, regardless of severity, will be reported as debug messages only.
+- ``ignore``: all issues, regardless of severity, will be reported as warnings.
 Checker will never fail.
-Use this at your own risk and be advised that any preprocessor or diagnostic failures due to data irregulariries can only be corrected for if the ``main_log_debug.txt`` is examined.

-- ``NEVER_FAIL``: all issues, regardless of severity, will be reported as warnings.
-Use this at your own risk
+Use this at your own risk.

-- ``CRITICAL``: only CRITICAL issues are treated as errors.
-We recommend not to relay on this mode, although it can be useful if there an errors preventing the run that you are sure you can manage on the diagnostics or that will not affect you
+- ``relaxed``: only CRITICAL issues are treated as errors.
+We recommend not to relay on this mode, although it can be useful if there are errors preventing the run that you are sure you can manage on the diagnostics or that will not affect you.

-- ``ERROR``: fail if there are any CRITICAL or ERROR issues (DEFAULT); Provides a good measure of safety
+- ``default``: fail if there are any CRITICAL or ERROR issues (DEFAULT); Provides a good measure of safety.

-- ``WARNING``: fail if there are any warnings, this is the highest level of strictness.
+- ``strict``: fail if there are any warnings, this is the highest level of strictness.
 Mostly useful for checking datasets that you have produced, to be sure that future users will not be distracted by inoffensive warnings.